MatzoMT/csci4800/milestone4.md

 1. How satisfied were you with using your eLC interface in creating a new gradebook for your course?
 This question will be asked to instructors across both the control and treatment groups, and responses will be given on a scale from 1 to 5, with 1 being very dissatisfied and 5 being very satisfied.
 2. How satisfied were you with using your eLC interface in making changes to an existing gradebook for your course?
 This question will be asked to instructors across both the control and treatment groupos, and responses will be given on a scale from 1 to 5, with 1 being very dissatisfied and 5 being very satisfied.

+We chose these questions and basic format based on standard system usability questions, though adapted to our use case of specific tasks on the eLC grades page.
 Survey questions would likely be administered over a platform such as Google Forms.
 The results will then be put in a spreadsheet similar to what was used to store information for testing experiments, and the numerical values given in survey responses will be analyzed to see instructor’s qualitative reactions to using eLC.

 ![instructorsurvey](assets/images/instructorsurvey.png)
 ![studentsurvey](assets/images/studentsurvey.png)

 For our quantitative data collected in the spreadsheet, we wish to analyze the difference between the mean times of the two groups: the current eLC design and the new proposed design.
 This would best be accomplished with a [paired samples t-test](https://en.wikipedia.org/wiki/Student%27s_t-test
 ) which compares the mean times of both the current design group and the prototype groups, to determine if there is a statistically significant difference between the two.
+A paired t-test is appropriate to use when analyzing our data because a single set of data points corresponds to the same subject on a certain task, one for the current design and one for the prototype design.
+[4]

 This will help us answer the following research questions:
 - Does adding a course framework manager to the instructor view of eLC improve instructors’ (satisfaction and) speed when configuring their gradebook?